leafspark/AutoGGUF/README.md

 ## Contributing

 Fork the repo, make your changes, and ensure you have the latest commits when merging.
 Include a changelog of new features in your pull request description.
+Read `CONTRIBUTING.md` for more information.

 ## User Interface